 What a fabulous find!
 Tucked away amongst a small community of beachside homes is the An Mordros Beach House.
 And beach side, it most certainly is!
-Sitting in the incredible location of Gwithian Towans, which for those in know is one of the most sought after location sin south west Cornwall, you've got the St Ives Bay, the beach and the sea all within a short walk.
-The property which is named after the Cornish for 'sound of the surf' (an mordros) is a smart, contemporary beach house that's been completely transformed into an imaginative and uber-cool space.
-Whitewashed walls, open ceilings and wooden floors make the space large and welcoming; the design maximises the space available for guests, with three bedrooms and two bathrooms all on one level and perfectly presented.
+Sitting in the incredible location of Gwithian Towans, which for those in know is one of the most sought after locations in south west Cornwall - you've got St Ives Bay, the beach and the sea all within a short walk.
+The property, named after the Cornish for 'sound of the surf' (an mordros), is a smart, contemporary beach house that's been completely transformed into an imaginative and uber-cool space.
+Whitewashed walls, open ceilings and wooden floors make the space large and welcoming; the design maximises the space available for guests, with three bedrooms and two bathrooms all on one level and is perfectly presented.

-Outside there is a warp around garden space, with decking, ample seating and a BBQ too.
-The owners have a great attention to detail tooo - there's an outside warm shower and even a Surf Shed with surf-boards, body boards and loads of beach games for you to use.
+Outside there is a wrap-around garden space with decking, ample seating and a barbeque too.
+The owners have a great attention to detail too - there's an outside warm shower and even a Surf Shed with surf-boards, body boards and loads of beach games for you to use.

-We felt immediately relaxed when we arrived, it has a laid back feel where some of the best that Cornwall has to offer is literally on your doorstep.
+We felt immediately relaxed when we arrived as it has a totally laid back feel with some of the best that Cornwall has to offer literally on your doorstep.
 In fact you'll be so relaxed after a stay here, you may find that you really won't want to leave!

 Large, light-flooded, contemporary Living Area, open to roof height,with large comfortable sofa, rocking chair, TV (Freesat) and DVD player.

 Dining Area with large dining table, six chairs and huge bi-fold doors opening onto patio.